 On land, the country does offer untouched shorelines and forests filled with diverse plants and animals.
 The country recognizes its natural beauty and strives to preserve it at all costs.

 Ecotourism in Portugal is beginning to take hold in this beautiful land.
-Many places are overbuilt, but some of Portugal’s coastal areas has been recognized as protected landscapes.
-There ares include the resorts of Esposende, Sintra and Cascais and southeast Alentejo, near Cabo de São Vicente.
+Many places are overbuilt, but some of Portugal’s coastal areas have been recognized as protected landscapes.
+Their areas include the resorts of Esposende, Sintra and Cascais and southeast Alentejo, near Cabo de São Vicente.

 Other areas, especially in the interior are being preserved and set aside for future generations to enjoy.

 If I were headed anywhere in the world, these ecotourism destinations would be the top spots on my list.
 What unique and environmentally friendly places have you visited in your travels?
 Did I miss any wonderful locations that should have been on this list?